EyeVisionsNL/views/README.md

 <b>Weather:</b>

-added shadows to letters and set them to white. background changes with type to reflect what kind of weather is out is there. versie 1.03
+added shadows to letters and set them to white. background changes with type to reflect what kind of weather is out is there.
+You can find this card on the orginal view-assist wiki page this one is litlle updated. versie 1.03

 <b>Compass rose:</b>